 Programming Language Concepts

 Formal definition of programming languages including specification of syntax and semantics.
-Prerequisite: CPS 340.
+Prerequisites: CPS 240, 340.

 Introduction to Operating Systems

 Operating systems as resource manager.
 Study of the strategies used to manage system resources such as devices, files, memory, processors.
 Prerequisites: CPS 340, 360.

 Senior design course for CPS/ITC programs.
 This course integrates design methods and software engineering techniques in the context of a realistic information processing system-based project.
 Identical to ITC 498.
 Credit may not be earned in more than one of these courses.
 Prerequisites: Senior standing; declared CPS/ITC major; pass all required 300 level courses in major.

 Database concepts, data models, relational databases, query language SQL, simple database programming.
 Design and develop databases for various applications using database management systems.
 Prerequisite: CPS 181 or CPS 285.

 Limits, continuity, interpretations of the derivative, differentiation of elementary functions, applications of derivatives, antiderivatives, Riemann sums, definite integrals, fundamental theorem of calculus.
 Satisfies Mathematics Competency.
 This course may be offered in an online or hybrid format.
 Prerequisites: MTH 107, 109; or MTH 130; or placement.
 (University Program Group II-B: Quantitative and Mathematical Sciences)

 Topics in discrete mathematics including logic, Boolean Algebra, sequences, mathematical induction, recursion, set theory, relations, functions, and combinatorial counting, with applications to computer science.
 No credit in MTH 175 after credit in MTH 375 or MTH 332.
 MTH 175 and MTH 332 cannot be taken in the same semester.
 Prerequisite: MTH 130 or 132.